oceanprotocol-archive/dev-ocean/doc/architecture/squid.md

 serviceDefinitionId: str id of the service within the asset DDO
           signature: hex str the signature of the agreement hash (What is `agreement hash`)
     consumerAddress: hex str the ethereum account address of the consumer signing the agreement
-   publisherAccount: Account instance of the publisher of this asset
+            account: Account instance of the creator of this agreement.
+Can be the consumer, publisher, provider, or any valid ethereum account.
 ```

 **Return**